Transport densities and congested optimal transport problem in the Heisenberg group: Preliminaries

 the set of transport plans between $\mu$ and $\nu$, where $\pi_1$ and $\pi_2$ are the projection on the first and second factor, respectively.
-We observe that $\Pi(\mu,\nu)$ is compact w.r.t. the weak convergence of measures.
+The set $\Pi(\mu,\nu)$ is compact w.r.t. the weak convergence of measures.